ForestAdmin/agent-nodejs/docs/agent-customization/fields/import-rename-delete.md

 In your code:

 - Removed fields are still accessible (for instance, as dependencies to compute new fields)
-- Renamed fields should still be refered by using their original name.
+- Renamed fields should still be referred to by using their original name.

 {% endhint %}